gauravyadav-git/Sales-Data-Pipeline-and-Dashboard/README.md

 ## 📌 Overview
 This project demonstrates the end-to-end development of a sales analytics pipeline and dashboard for a computer hardware business.
 The goal was to streamline reporting, track key sales KPIs, and generate actionable insights for decision-makers.

-- **Engineered** a robust SQL pipeline in MySQL to process and analyze **1M+ sales records**
+- Engineered a robust SQL pipeline in MySQL to process and analyze **1M+ sales records**
-- **Designed and automated** Power BI dashboards to track critical sales KPIs in real time
+- Designed and automated Power BI dashboard to track critical sales KPIs in real time
-- **Transformed** raw transactional data into meaningful insights through ETL processes and advanced DAX calculations
+- Transformed raw transactional data into meaningful insights through **ETL** processes and advanced **DAX calculations**
-- **Enabled** business leaders to monitor revenue, top customers, and market performance dynamically
+- Enabled business leaders to monitor revenue, top customers, and market performance dynamically
-- **Improved** reporting timeliness and accuracy, accelerating decision-making across the organization
+- Improved reporting timeliness and accuracy, accelerating decision-making across the organization

 ---